SHOULD YOU CHOOSE UNDERFLOOR HEATING?

 - A continued growth in the self-build housing market installing underfloor heating systems.

-– Underfloor heating systems being used in new build homes as underfloor heating is now compatible with standard floor construction regulations.
+- Underfloor heating systems being used in new build homes as is now compatible with standard floor construction regulations.

 - Growth in the conservatory sector and consumer tastes changing in floor coverings.

-– More consumers are opting for wood/laminate and tiles, which often incorporates installing underfloor heating to take the “chill” from the floor.
+- More consumers are opting for wood/laminate and tiles

 The benefits of underfloor heating:

-Underfloor heating is an invisible heating system.
+It’s an invisible heating system.
 No noisy pipes or radiators are needed and that enables you to have complete design freedom in your home.
 The heat is spread evenly throughout the room, instead of being centred around a radiator or a fireplace, which provides a comfortable even climate.
-Underfloor heating is also safe, clean, draft free and easy to install.
+It’s also safe, clean, draft free and easy to install.

 Prior to underfloor heating being laid, floor insulation should be added to prevent heat loss into the subfloor, otherwise more energy would be needed to heat the room.
 In most cases, underfloor heating can be the primary source of heating in a home as long as there is adequate insulation.